forderud/ComSamples/README.md

 * **.Net**: `HRESULT` error codes are automatically [mapped to comparable .Net exceptions](https://learn.microsoft.com/en-us/dotnet/framework/interop/how-to-map-hresults-and-exceptions).
 * **C++** with generated TLH-wrappers: `HRESULT` error codes are automatically mapped to [`_com_error`](https://learn.microsoft.com/en-us/cpp/cpp/com-error-class) exceptions.
 It's still possible to call the "old" HRESULT versions by adding a `raw_` prefix to the method names.

+### Threading
+COM clients and servers can decide their threading preference for _incomming_ calls by configuring their thread to run in either:
+* **Single-threaded apartment (STA)**: Incomming calls are automatically serialized.
+This means that the client doesn't need to worry about thread safety, since the COM runtime is ensuring that only one incomming call is received at a time.
+* **Multi-threaded apartment (MTA)**: Incomming calls are _not_ serialized, and might arrive concurrently.
+This means that the client might need to use mutexes or similar to protect against race conditions.

 ## How to test
 1. Ensure that you have a [Python](https://www.python.org/) interpreter associated with `.py` files.
 1. Open the solution in [Visual Studio](https://visualstudio.microsoft.com/).